fbrass/asset-management-on-angular/README.md

 ### Run the Application

-// nedds to be edited
+// needs to be edited

 We have preconfigured the project with a simple development web server.
 The simplest way to start this server is: